SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

    If *tau* does not have a base name yet, then *name* is stored as base name for *tau*.

-   If *name* currently refers to a type, then this current mapping is hidden.

-   Then the mapping from *name* to *tau* is recorded in the symbol table for types.
+   If *name* currently refers to a type, then this current mapping is hidden, then the mapping from *name* to *tau* is recorded in the symbol table for types.

    Yices makes an internal copy of the string *name*.